Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne

 Figure~\ref{fig:ExSpectra}(a) shows the excitation-energy spectrum of the ${}^{20}{\rm Ne}(\alpha,\alpha')$ reaction at $0^{\circ}$ for the singles events obtained by measuring inelastically scattered alpha particles only.

 No clear peaks are observed around a few MeV above the $5\alpha$ decay threshold where the ACS is expected.
 Figure~\ref{fig:ExSpectra}(b) shows the excitation-energy spectrum for the coincidence events in which one alpha particle was detected by the Si telescope array.
-The obtained yield was converted to the cross section on the basis of the fact that the $\alpha$-decay probability of the $0_2^+$ state at $E_x = 6.73$ MeV in ${}^{20}\rm Ne$ is almost 100\%.
-Note that the cross sections for the ${}^{20}{\rm Ne}(\alpha,\alpha'+\alpha)$ reaction in Fig.~\ref{fig:ExSpectra}(b) can be apparently larger than those for the ${}^{20}{\rm Ne}(\alpha,\alpha')$ reaction in Fig.~\ref{fig:ExSpectra}(a) above the ${}^{12}{\rm C}+2\alpha$ threshold because more than one alpha particle are emitted.
-It is remarkable that the two narrow peaks are observed at $E_x =$ 23.6 and 21.8 MeV above the $5\alpha$ decay threshold although their statistical significance is not fully high.
+The obtained yield was corrected with the PID efficiency for alpha particle, and converted to the cross section on the basis of the fact that the $\alpha$-decay probability of the $0_2^+$ state at $E_x = 6.73$ MeV in ${}^{20}$Ne is almost 100\%~\cite{Tilley1998} The error bars of the spectrum in Fig.~\ref{fig:ExSpectra}(b) are calculated by quadratically adding the statistical errors and the systematic errors in the PID analysis.
+Note that the cross sections for the ${}^{20}{\rm Ne}(\alpha,\alpha'+\alpha)$ reaction in Fig.~\ref{fig:ExSpectra}(b) can be apparently larger than those for the ${}^{20}{\rm Ne}(\alpha,\alpha')$ reaction in Fig.~\ref{fig:ExSpectra}(a) above the ${}^{12}{\rm C}+2\alpha$ threshold because more than one alpha particle is allowed to be emitted.
+It is remarkable that the two narrow peaks are observed at $E_x =$ 23.6 and 21.8 MeV above the $5\alpha$ decay threshold, where no peaks are seen in Fig.~\ref{fig:ExSpectra}(a) although their statistical significance is not large.